SB-0025/queue-management-system-react/README.md

 - Assign services to customers
 - Update customer status (waiting → serving → complete)
 - Remove customers from the queue
+- Filter customers by status using derived state

 ## Tech Stack